Charles Ulm: Disappearance

 Ulm established a new company in September 1934, Great Pacific Airways Ltd, intending to operate a San Francisco-Sydney air service.
 Ulm disappeared in December 1934, together with copilot George Littlejohn and navigator Leon Skilling, on a test flight from Oakland, California to Hawaii in VH-UXY Stella Australis, an Airspeed Envoy.
 It is believed an unexpected tailwind and bad weather caused them to fly past the Hawaiian islands in the dark.
 The wind was about 35 knots from the south-southeast and the aircraft may also have been pushed north of the islands.
 At about 10 am local time on 3 December, after sending a series of Morse coded radio messages to Hawaii over five hours advising that they were lost and running out of fuel, the Envoy ditched into the sea.
 Despite an extensive and immediate search by aircraft and 23 naval ships, no trace of Stella Australis or her crew was ever found.
 Ulm had chosen not to carry a life raft on board, preferring to save weight and predicting that the aircraft would float for two days if it were forced to land on the water.

 The plane had been customized by Airspeed to meet Ulm's own specifications; Airspeed's manager, Nevil Shute Norway, suggested in his autobiography that the internal cabin design may have contributed to the navigational problems, because the inexperienced navigator/wireless operator (who had been a ship's officer) had to sit in the rear compartment behind the large petrol tank and some distance from the pilot.
 Ulm communicated by speaking tube but could not see the charts or calculations (this arrangement had been chosen by Ulm instead of having the navigator in the cramped space in front of the tank with the pilot and co-pilot).

 Tributes

+He was played by John Tate in the 1946 film Smithy.

 In 1978 he was honoured on a postage stamp issued by Australia Post depicting Ulm and the Southern Cross.

 In November 2008 Qantas announced that it would be naming one of its Airbus A380s after Charles Ulm in recognition of his contribution to the aviation industry.
 This A380 (registration: VH-OQG) entered service on 3 November 2010.

 Sydney Airport former office building was known as the Charles Ulm Building, until it was replaced by the Central Terrace Building in the 2000s.

 In 2019 Sydney Airport announced that its two corporate office buildings would be renamed as part of the airport's centenary celebrations.
 As part of this change the former Customs House was renamed as the Charles Ulm Building.